-Eddyville is a decidedly white-collar village, with fully 86.96% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Eddyville is a village of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Eddyville who work in healthcare suport services (34.78%), office and administrative support (26.09%), and management occupations (15.22%).
+Eddyville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Eddyville is a village of sales and office workers, managers, and production and manufacturing workers.
+There are especially a lot of people living in Eddyville who work in office and administrative support (38.71%), management occupations (16.13%), and teaching (9.68%).

 The overall crime rate in Eddyville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.